potassco/viasp/docs/viasp/commandline.rst

 Other options
 -------------

+If a node can be derived by multiple rules of the program, it is only shown once for the first rule.
+To show these symbols at every transformation that derives them, use the ``show-all-derived`` flag.

 To specify the port of the backend, use the ``--port`` or ``-p`` option.

 To specify the port of the frontend, use the ``--frontend-port`` or ``-f`` option.

-To specify the host of both frontend and backend, use the ``--host`` option.
+To specify the host of both frontend and backend, use the ``--host`` and ``--frontend-host`` options.

+To set the color theme, use the ``--color`` option.

+For verbose output, use the ``--verbose`` option.

+In case of a crash or database corruption, the backend can be reset with the ``--reset`` option.